JohnnytheShark/notes/GithubWorkflows.md

 You can also lock down the deployments to selected approvers.
 Say a workflow is about to deploy to production, right before it does it will ask the approvers if it is okay to deploy or not.

+Allows our team to be able to view what has been deployed to each environment and when.
+By doing so it allows for greater visibility of seeing what is currently in the deployed environments.